ncbi/sra-tools/tools/fasterq-dump/readme.txt

 the conversion to a different location with more space.

 If you want to use for instance a virtual 'RAM-drive' as scratch-space:
-(If you have such a device and how bit it is, dependes on your system-admin!)
+(If you have such a device and how big it is, dependes on your system-admin!)

 $df -h /dev/shm